Builditluc/PyHex/README.md

 dnf install python3
 ```

-MacOS: You need to install python 3.8 from the [python website](https://www.python.org/).
+MacOS: You need to install python 3.8 from the [python website](https://www.python.org/). <br>

-dnf install python37
+ pacman -S python3
 Then clone this repository to any folder you want:
 ```
 git clone https://github.com/Builditluc/PyHex.git